helenaazv/Newsletter-Sign-Up-Form/README.md

 ## Overview
-This is a solution to the Newsletter sign-up form with success message challenge fromFrontend Mentor
+This is my solution to the Newsletter sign-up form with success message challenge

 ### The challenge
 Users will be able to: